 The base provides mounting holes for your fixture.
 Mounting holes are also provided for the optional Branson leveling plate kit, which can be ordered in inch or metric.
-The base is a tapped for metric M10-1.5 hardware (indicated by an "M" on the base).
+The base is a tapped for metric M10-1.5 hardware.
 The mounting holes are arranged in three concentric bolt circles with the following dimensions.